-In recent years, Israel has experienced a significant development in its wine industry and a surging local and international demand for its outstanding wines.
-In response to the growing need for skills and professionalism in the industry, the Robert H. Smith Faculty of Agriculture, Food and Environment, at the Hebrew University of Jerusalem, has opened Israel’s first academic degree program in wine: the International MSc in Viticulture and Enology is comparable to other programs in leading wine-producing countries, such as France, the USA and Australia, yet it stresses ancient and modern production techniques under marginal conditions.
+In recent years, Israel has experienced a striking growth in its wine industry and a surging local and international market for its outstanding wines.
+In response to the rising need for skills and professionalism in the industry, the Faculty of Agriculture, Food and Environment has opened Israel’s first academic degree program in winemaking.
+This International M.Sc. program in Viticulture and Enology is comparable to other programs in leading wine-producing countries, such as France, the USA and Australia, yet it stresses ancient and modern production techniques under marginal conditions.

 Students will gain knowledge and skills at an academic level consistent with leading programs in other wine-producing countries such as France, the United States and Australia, with special emphasis on the Israeli industry.
 Upon completion, the students will earn a world-recognized MSc degree from the Hebrew University of Jerusalem.
 This is the first MSC level degree in viticuluture and enology to be approved by the National Council for Higher Education (CHE) in Israel.